How to Get the Most out of Your Visit to the Duomo Complex in Florence, Italy

 1 pm: Opera Museum

 Head to the Museum and take a minute to connect to the Duomo WiFi and pre-book your entrance for Giotto’s Campanile for day two.
+(Update October 2017: It appears that you are no longer able to pre-book a time for the campanile online.
+You will need to join the queue in person.)
 The Museum recently re-opened in November 2015 after renovation, and features 6,000 square metres of artwork, statues and reliefs.

 My favorite display?
 The Galleria della Cupola that houses centuries-old wood models, large modern models and a mini theater playing a short documentary of the history of the Dome.
 Did you know that when they began construction of the Cathedral, they had no idea how they were going to complete the Dome?